Zitzak/StakedUSDe_Fork/README.md

 - `PRIVATE_KEY`: Your wallet's private key for deployment
 - `ETHERSCAN_API_KEY`: Your Etherscan API key for contract verification

+Configure the additional variables for the staked-piku .env files
+- `PIKU_OWNER_ADDRESS`: Address of the owner of the PIKU contract
+- `STAKED_PIKU_OWNER_ADDRESS`: Address of the owner of the StakedPiku contract
+- `REWARDER_ADDRESS`: Address of the rewarder for the StakedPiku contract

 4. Install Foundry (required for staked-piku package):
 ```bash
 curl -L https://foundry.paradigm.xyz | bash